Cyber Security Body of Knowledge (CyBOK) Training Course

 The Secure Coding Landscape

-14 HoursThis course provides an introduction to common security concepts, offering a broad overview of vulnerabilities that are prevalent across different programming languages and platforms.
-It explains how to manage the risks associated with software security throughout the various phases of the software development lifecycle.
-Without delving deeply into technical specifics, it highlights some of the most significant and pressing vulnerabilities in various software development technologies.
-Additionally, it addresses the challenges of security testing and introduces techniques and tools that can be used to identify any existing issues in your code.
+14 HoursThis course introduces key security concepts, providing an overview of vulnerabilities across different programming languages and platforms, and explains how to manage risks associated with software security throughout the software development lifecycle.
+While not delving too deeply into technical details, it highlights some of the most significant and prevalent vulnerabilities in various software development technologies.
+The course also addresses the challenges of security testing, presenting techniques and tools that can help identify issues in your code.

 Participants attending this course will

-- Learn about web vulnerabilities affecting both the server and client sides.
+- Comprehend web vulnerabilities on both server and client sides

 Audience